Welcome to grill heaven. Here’s your ice cold beer and membership card as a Grill Master.

 And last but not least?
 A BUILT-IN BOTTLE OPENER.
 Finally.
 Why this isn’t standard on all grills, is beyond me.
 Thank you, engineer geniuses at Napoleon.
 Thank you.

-Though there has always been and there still is a debate over whether or not charcoal is better than a propane grill, the one fact remains that the Broil King Imperial XLS is at the top of its game when it comes to liquid propane barbeque grills.
+Though there has always been and there still is a debate over whether or not charcoal is better than a propane grill, the one fact remains that the Broil King Imperial is at the top of its game when it comes to gas barbeque grills.

-This grill houses two independent cooking ovens, which is perfect for large gatherings where more than one item is on the menu.
+This grill houses 5 burners, which is perfect for large gatherings where more than one item is on the menu.

 The stainless steel dual-tube burners and built in oven lights, set it apart from the other grills in the same series.

 Sleek in design, and superior in its performance, the functionality is flawless and provides a satisfaction that you just can’t find with lower end models.
 The storage space on this grill is ideal, and will come in handy for the storage of tools, spices and whatever you need close at hand when you fire up that grill and get to cooking.